Short story

 That’s en…!
 Cesar thought in relief.
 Someday I’ll understand why some people don’t want others to have good things.

 He prepared his brushes and took a quick look at the girl, which reminded him of rule number one: don’t make a kid stay still for long.
-The light… Is it too bright for her? he thought while carefully looking at her eyes.
+The light… is it too bright for her? he thought while carefully looking at her eyes.
 After seeing no hint of discomfort, he wondered: Who is this girl?

 The teacher walked up to the girl.
 Then, palm up, slowly raised his arm and pointed to her face.
 Cesar took a deep breath and thought: Showtime!
 He was no longer worried about making a mistake.
 He sketched her like a master, not with his wrist but with his arm.
 In no time, he had blocked out a well‑proportioned face and finished the drawing in two minutes.

-Cesar made a concerted effort not to say or make any gestures.
+Cesar made a concerted effort not to say anything or make any gestures.
 He remembered: I’m here to show him what I’ve got.

 While wiping off the drawing, Cesar noticed her eyes and lower lip were off.
 That’s the problem, he thought – not in frustration but in satisfaction.
-Not the satisfaction of having found a way to improve, but of having it already fixed.
+Not the satisfaction of having found a way to improve, but of already having it fixed.
 To him, spotting a bad form and correcting it were parts of an inseparable phenomenon, like oxygen and fuel for a fire.

 When he finished drawing her, the teacher looked at him and made a small circle in the air with his index finger.
 Cesar quickly wiped off the drawing again.

-The teacher went back to Cesar and gave him a kneaded eraser and an eraser pencil.
-“Pull out the highlights,” the teacher said.
+Then the teacher returned to Cesar and gave him a kneaded eraser and an eraser pencil.
+“Pull out the highlights.”

 Cesar smiled for the first time in that room.

-He started bringing out the eyes’ reflection.
-Then he tackled some midtones and ended up with the rim light on her ear.
-He moved back to see the full portrait, and he was amazed to see himself rendering such a realistic result.
+He brought out the catchlights in her eyes and ended with the rim light on her ear.
+He stepped back to see the full portrait and was amazed to see himself rendering such a realistic result.

 He looked at the drawing one more time, and although he knew it was good, he didn’t sign it.
 He secretly wanted the teacher to tell him to do so.